Get to Know Me

 I identify as a queer and neurodivergent musician and use these experiences to inform my practice.
 I am LGBTQ2S+ affirming with specific focus on supporting trans, non-binary, and queer/bisexual/pansexual/questioning clients.
 I have a particular focus on working with neurodivergent (Autism, ADHD, and Learning Disabilities) children, teenagers and young adults.
 Many people don't fit themselves under these categories.
 I welcome you here even if you don't.
 Let's have a conversation to see what you would like from therapy.

-I have an eclectic approach to psychotherapy, which means I strive to tailor my approach to your needs by combining elements of psychotherapeutic modalities such as Emotion-Focused Therapy (EFT), Sensorimotor Psychotherapy, Existential, Relational, Solution-Focused and Cognitive Behavioural (CBT).
+I have an eclectic approach to psychotherapy, which means I strive to tailor my approach to your needs by combining elements of psychotherapeutic modalities such as Emotion-Focused Therapy (EFT), Emotion-Focused Family Therapy (EFFT), Sensorimotor Psychotherapy, Relational, Solution-Focused and Cognitive Behavioural (CBT).
 The most important thing to know about my approach is that I believe in meeting you where you are at and collaborating with you on your goals, even if you don't really know what your goals are yet!

 My perspective is strengths-based and anti-oppressive with a particular focus on respecting neurodiversity.
 This means I am not interested in pathologizing your experience.
 I don't judge or analyze, instead I strive to connect with you, understand you and support you in developing skills.